informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

   are available.
 In some cases, we might want to change the font-weight group by updating the font-awesome classes that are used.

+### Handling time

+Regarding `timestamp` and `timestamptz` column types:

+- A `timestamptz` value is stored as a single point in time in Postgres.
+When the value is retrieved, the value is in whatever time zone the database is in.
+- A `timestamp` value is stored as a string with the date and time; time zone info will be dropped in Postgres.
+- When submitting values for `timestamp` and `timestamptz` columns, the app should just submit the values as browser's local time.
+(The app currently converts to UTC before submitting, which is unnecessary.)
+- When displaying `timestamp` value, display whatever is in the database (the date and time, no need to convert to local time because there's no time zone info attached anyway)
+- When displaying `timestamptz` value, convert that value to browser's local time.

 ## Folder structure